Feliza Bursztyn: Life as an artist

-Feliza Bursztyn was a Colombian artist who evolved her own original path of kinetic art.
+Bursztyn was a Colombian artist who evolved her own original path of kinetic art.
 Her later sculptures took a more direct approach to the critique of political and religious elites.
 Bursztyn never shied from her support of leftist opposition movements.
 After a trip to Cuba, she found Colombia's political police in her flat, who accused her of smuggling weapons to the partisans through her studio.
-Bursztyn gained political asylum in Mexico, then later emigrated to Paris.
+Bursztyn gained political asylum in Mexico, then later immigrated to Paris.
 She died from a heart attack a short time later.

 Bursztyn was a pioneer in the concept of installation art, referring to her pieces as "espacios ambientales" (environmental spaces) due to their direct relationship to the spaces in which they were exhibited.
 Bursztyn has been one of the artists who have most marked the contemporary art of Colombia and Latin America, but she is little recognized by history.
 Perhaps, many prefer to ignore her because she devoted herself, both in her artistic career and in her personal life, to breaking the rules.

 Bursztyn entered the canon of Colombian art history as a key modern artist, but to place emphasis primarily on her formal innovations as they contributed to the development of modern, autonomous art in Colombia is to risk minimizing the ways in which her work challenged cultural hegemony and European-American discourses of modernity.
 Her art can be interpreted as problematizing the assumption that "development" is the answer to "underdevelopment," that modernity can be universally beneficial.
 In their confrontations with dominant power structures in Colombia that sought to control class and gender relations and morality, Bursztyn's work exposed modernity's dark side, coloniality.